BroadbandForum/usp/specification/mtp/mqtt/index.md

 R-MQTT-1 and R-MQTT-2 require that all MQTT capabilities referenced in this section and its sub-sections are compliant with the MQTT specifications.
 Reading the MQTT specification is highly recommended to ensure the correct syntax and usage of MQTT packets and properties (`SUBSCRIBE`, Topic Filter, QoS 0, QoS 1, QoS 2, etc.).

-**R-MQTT.15** - USP Endpoints that successfully connect to a MQTT server MUST send a `SUBSCRIBE` packet with all Topic Filters identified in the following list:
+**R-MQTT.15** - USP Endpoints that successfully connect to an MQTT server MUST send a `SUBSCRIBE` packet with all Topic Filters identified in the following list:

 * All configured Topic Filter values for use with this MQTT server MUST be included in a `SUBSCRIBE` packet.
 For a USP Agent, the `.MQTT.Client.{i}.Subscription.{i}. ` table can be used to configure Topic Filter values.
-* If a MQTT 5.0 USP Endpoint received one or more User Property in the `CONNACK` packet where the name of the name-value pair is “subscribe-topic”, the USP Endpoint MUST include the value of all such name-value pairs in its `SUBSCRIBE` packet as a Topic Filter.
+* If an MQTT 5.0 USP Endpoint received one or more User Property in the `CONNACK` packet where the name of the name-value pair is “subscribe-topic”, the USP Endpoint MUST include the value of all such name-value pairs in its `SUBSCRIBE` packet as a Topic Filter.
-* If a MQTT 5.0 Endpoint received a Response Information property in the `CONNACK` packet, and the topic from that Response Information property is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the previous 2 bullets, the Endpoint MUST include the value of the Response Information property in its `SUBSCRIBE` packet.
+* If an MQTT 5.0 Endpoint received a Response Information property in the `CONNACK` packet, and the topic from that Response Information property is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the previous 2 bullets, the Endpoint MUST include the value of the Response Information property in its `SUBSCRIBE` packet.
 * If an Endpoint has a `ResponseTopicConfigured` value and did not receive a Response Information property in the `CONNACK` packet, and the topic in the `ResponseTopicConfigured` parameter is not included (directly or as a subset of a Topic Filter) among the Topic Filters of the first 2 bullets, the Endpoint MUST include the value of the `ResponseTopicConfigured` in its `SUBSCRIBE` packet.

 **R-MQTT.16** - USP Agents that have NOT received a "subscribe-topic" User Property in the `CONNACK` and do NOT have a configured Topic Filter (`Device.MQTT.Client.{i}.Subscription.{i}.Topic` parameter for this Client instance in the data model) MUST terminate the MQTT communications session (via the `DISCONNECT` packet) and consider the MTP disabled.